kriventsov/deep_learning_ubuntu_setup/README.md

 As of April 17, 2018, I have verified that these instructions work when followed exactly.
 The behavior of some download links and other features may change in the future.
 I will update this tutorial in case if I become aware of any issues.
 However, I am not planning to test it regularly to confirm that everything is still up-to-date.

 When creating these instructions, for certain parts I used several excellent tutorials available online which are cited within the file.

+Of course, if you choose to follow these instructions, you are doing it at your own risk.
+I provide no guarantees and will assume no liability for any results you might have.